Skip to content

 Coaching

-Professional counseling and support of a person by a coach.
+Professional advice and support for a person by a coach.
 The coach enables the coached person to produce optimal results in a self-organized manner.
 Coaching is a development partnership for methodically sound values and competence development.

 Co-Coaching

-Form of dialogic learning in which either human learning partners or AI learning partners act as tandem partners in values and competence-oriented learning processes.
-With the help of semantic systems, AI extends the human learning partnership.
+A form of dialogic learning in which either human learning partners or AI learning partners act as tandem partners in values- and competence-oriented learning processes.
+With the help of semantic systems, the AI extends the human learning partnership.
 VIA uses this approach.

 Coping Concept

-Comprehensive concept for supporting self-organized learners to enable the self-organized mastery of real, complex challenges in the work process.
+Comprehensive conception for supporting self-organized learners, to enable the self-organized mastery of real, complex challenges in the work process.

 Corporate Learning